BenjaminShinar/Books-Resources/Udemy Ultimate AWS Certified Developer Associate 2024 NEW DVA-C02/README.md

 aws --version # check cli version aws configure # configure user aws iam list-users # show all users in account

+# MFA
+aws sts get-session-token --serial-number <arn-of-the-mfa-device> --tokencode <code-from-token> --duration-seconds 3600

+# S3
+aws s3 ls --profile <profile_name>

+# ECR
+aws ecr get-login-password --region <region> | docker login --username AWS --password-stdin <aws_account_id>.dkr.ecr.<region>.amazonaws.com docker push <aws_account_id>.dkr.ecr.<region>.amazonaws.com/<image_name>:<image_tag>

+# CloudWatch
+aws cloudwatch put-metric-data --namespace "Usage Metrics" --metric-data file://metric.json aws cloudwatch put-metric-data --namespace "Usage Metrics" --metric-name Buffers --unit Bytes --value 23143433 --dimensions InstanceId=1-234, InstanceType=m1.small aws cloudwatch set-alarm-state --alarm-name "MyAlarm" --state-value ALARM --state-reason "testing purposes"

+# Kinesis
+## producer
+aws kinesis put-record --stream-name test --partition-key user --data "user sign up"--cli-binary-format raw-in-base64-out
+## consumer
+aws kinesis describe-stream --stream-name test --partition-key user --data "user sign up"--cli-binary-format raw-in-base64-out aws kinesis get-shard-iterator --stream-name test --shard-id shardId-00000 --shard-iterator-type TRIM_HORIZON aws kinesis getrecords --shard-iterator <from the previous message>

+# Lambda
+aws lambda list-functions
+aws lambda invoke --function-name hello-world  --cli-binary-format raw-in-base64-out --payload '{"key1": "value1", "key2": "value2"}'
+aws lambda invoke --function-name hello-world  --cli-binary-format raw-in-base64-out --payload '{"key1": "value1", "key2": "value2"}' --invocation-type Event response.json

+# DynamoDB
+aws dynamodb update-item --table-name ProductionCatalog --key '{ "Id": {"N": "456" } }' --update-expression "SET Price = Price - :discount" --condition-expression "Price > :limit" --expression-attribute-values file://values.json
+## conditional delete item
+aws dynamodb delete-item --table-name ProductionCatalog --key '{ "Id": {"N": "456" } }' --condition-expression "attribute_not_exists(Price)"
+aws dynamodb delete-item --table-name ProductionCatalog --key '{ "Id": {"N": "456" } }' --condition-expression "attribute_exists(ProductReviews.OneStart)"
+aws dynamodb delete-item --table-name ProductionCatalog --key '{ "Id": {"N": "456" } }' --condition-expression "(ProductCategory IN (:cat1, :cat2)) and (Price between :lo and :hi)" --expression-attribute-values file://values.json aws dynamodb delete-item --table-name ProductionCatalog --key '{ "Id": {"N": "456" } }' --condition-expression "begins_with(Pictures.FrontView, :v_sub)" --expression-attribute-values file://values.json
+## scans with expressions
+aws dynamodb scan --table-name UserPost --projection-expression "user_id, content" aws dynamodb scan --table-name UserPost --filter-expression "user_id= :u" --expression-attribute-values '{":u":{"S":"john123"}}' aws dynamodb scan --table-name UserPost --filter-expression "user_id= :u" --expression-attribute-values '{":u":{"S":"john123"}}' aws dynamodb scan --table-name UserPost --page-size 1 aws dynamodb scan --table-name UserPost --max-items 100 aws dynamodb scan --table-name UserPost --max-items 100 --starting-token <nextToken>
 ```

 1. if we want really high IOPS (More than 250,000), we have to use Instance Store (can't use ELB).
-3. only NLB can have an elastic IP address.
+2. only NLB can have an elastic IP address.
-4. "A Read Replica in a different AWS Region than the source database can be used as a standby database and promoted to become the new production database in case of a regional disruption.
+3. "A Read Replica in a different AWS Region than the source database can be used as a standby database and promoted to become the new production database in case of a regional disruption.
 So, we'll have a highly available (because of Multi-AZ) RDS DB Instance in the destination AWS Region with both read and write available."
-5. "What is the maximum number of Read Replicas you can add in an ElastiCache Redis Cluster with Cluster-Mode Disabled?" - **5**
+4. "What is the maximum number of Read Replicas you can add in an ElastiCache Redis Cluster with Cluster-Mode Disabled?" - **5**
-6. "Elastic Beanstalk application versions can be deployed to **Many "Environments**
+5. "Elastic Beanstalk application versions can be deployed to **Many "Environments**
-7. "Your deployments on Elastic Beanstalk have been painfully slow.
+6. "Your deployments on Elastic Beanstalk have been painfully slow.
 After checking the logs, you realize that this is due to the fact that your application dependencies are resolved on each instance each time you deploy.
 What can you do to speed up the deployment process with minimal impact?" - **Resolve the dependencies beforehand and package them in the zip file uploaded to Elastic Beanstalk**.
-8. CloudFormation Stacks
+7. CloudFormation Stacks
    1. Cross Stack - different lifecycles, import and export
    2. Nested Stack - same lifecycle, reusable components
    3. StackSet - a master stack in the administrator account, controls stacks in multiple regions, accounts.
-9. "If you set an alarm on a high-resolution metric, you can specify a high-resolution alarm with a period of 10 seconds or 30 seconds, or you can set a regular alarm with a period of any multiple of 60 seconds." - **If you set an alarm on a high-resolution metric, you can specify a high-resolution alarm with a period of 10 seconds or 30 seconds, or you can set a regular alarm with a period of any multiple of 60 seconds.**
+8. "If you set an alarm on a high-resolution metric, you can specify a high-resolution alarm with a period of 10 seconds or 30 seconds, or you can set a regular alarm with a period of any multiple of 60 seconds." - **If you set an alarm on a high-resolution metric, you can specify a high-resolution alarm with a period of 10 seconds or 30 seconds, or you can set a regular alarm with a period of any multiple of 60 seconds.**
+9.  `PartiQL` - SQL-compatible query language for DynamoDB.
+10. <cloud>DynamoDB DAX</cloud> - built-in accelarator, in memory-cache.

 <cloud>CoPilot</cloud> manages ECS applications, while <cloud>Beanstalk</cloud> manages instance-based applications.
 </details>